Write letters from Santa on our FREE North Pole Letterhead and see how to get real North Pole Postmark from USPS on it! Hurry! 12/10 Deadline

 Supplies Needed for Letters from Santa with a North Pole Postmark

-- Computer with Microsoft Word
+- Computer with Microsoft Word OR Google Docs

-- Photo paper (optional)
+- Photo Paper

 - Larger envelope with adequate postage

-Good things to include stuff that is going to impress them.
+When writing a letter from Santa it’s a great opportunity to encourage good behaviors and discourage bad ones.
+But it’s also fun to include things that really personalize the letters.
 Add their age, their teacher’s name or be sure to use the names of their siblings.
 Include some interesting thing that only an omniscient being like Santa (or Mom) could know.
-Include inside jokes, for instance, we have one where my nephew insists that Santa slid off the roof one year so that is often referenced.
-Also include things that they may be fretting over.
-Last year I made sure to let the kids know that it was cool that they didn’t have a chimney since they were wigging out a little about that.
+Include inside jokes, for instance, we have one where my nephew insists that Santa fell off the roof in 2013 so that was often referenced.
+I talked about Santa’s red rear in his Santa letter in from 2014 :)

-STEP 3: Add personal or special things.
+Add personal or special things.
 I add a candid shot that Santa took for them that I find using Google image search (by the by, I kept constantly running into this Santa and it started to really weird me out – don’t click if you don’t want to see a half naked dude).
 This year I used some really great ones from Santa Television – Santa’s Internet TV since 2000.
 There are a bunch to choose from and in the event you’ve got some smart kiddos, Santa is the same guy in all of them.
 Don’t want someone pointing out that he’s actually a different fella’ in some of them.